open-mmlab/mmocr/docs/en/datasets/recog.md

 # Unzip and Rename
 unzip -q BID_Dataset.zip && rm BID_Dataset.zip
 mv BID\ Dataset BID

+# The BID dataset has a problem of permision, and you may
+# add permision for this file
+chmod -R 777 BID
 cd BID
+mkdir imgs && mkdir annotations

 # For images and annotations
 mv CNH_Aberta/*in.jpg imgs && mv CNH_Aberta/*txt annotations && rm -rf CNH_Aberta